 - In 2018/19 the Program will provide leading practice guidance for the development of Local Government Climate Change Strategies and two grants from a total fund of $125K to councils wishing to pilot the development of a multi-sectoral climate change strategy in their local government area or at a regional scale

-The Reef Guardian Councils programme provides benefits to Councils and their communities, including:
+The Reef Guardian Councils programme benefits Councils and their communities in many ways, including:

 - Strengthened local economies;